nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

     - Can people be trusted by default?
 Or everyone should be distrusted by default?
     - Do you like to think your life is shaped by destiny or by chance?
   - Which of the above and all other stories you choose to believe help you do what you need to do or be who you want to be or feel at peace?
 Use them.
   - Although these ideas and beliefs are not true, their effect on you is.
 Belief -> Emotion -> Action.
 Which means I must drop beliefs that don't serve me anymore.
+And adopt others that generate required emotion for the desired action.
-  - The perfect tool/belief/perspective is not useful.
-Use a pragmatic one. i.e. this reframe doesn't solve all my problems well.
-It just solves this problem and only temporarily.
+  - The perfect tool or belief or perspective is not useful.
+Use a pragmatic one. e.g. this reframe doesn't solve all my problems well.
+It just solves this problem and only temporarily and that's perfectly ok.
+For now.

 Always rember that meaning is coming from you.
 It's your projection.
 It's almost never true.
 Even obvious ones like a ceiling is to stop the rain.
 A ceiling is to provide shelter.
 These are your meanings.
 A ceiling is a ceiling.
 It has no meaning on its own.
 The meaning is internal not external.
 Choose the ones that serve you.